 Alternatively, you can also enable it with a Java System property:

 cucumber-pro gem to your

 Then install it:

-Finally, enable the formatter in the script that kicks off Cucumber, for example
+Finally, enable the formatter in the script that kicks off Cucumber, for example in your

 --format Cucumber::Pro --out ./cucumber-pro.log

 We haven't yet started to implement the snazzy reports you all want to see.
 Currently you will only see a summary of the latest build.